-Disney’s ‘Ron Goes Wrong’ is a charming new animated take on a classic eighties movie about a boy and his malfunctioning robot best friend.
-In advance of the new trailer going live today we had a behind the scenes chat with two of the movie’s directors Sarah Smith & Jean-Philippe Vine about social media, screen time and storytelling.
+From 20th Century Studios and Locksmith Animation, ‘Ron’s Gone Wrong’ is a charming new animated take on a classic 80’s movie about a boy & his malfunctioning robot best friend.
+We had a behind the scenes chat with the movie’s two directors Sarah Smith & Jean-Philippe Vine about social media & storytelling.

 Jean-Philippe Vine (director) : We grew up with ‘ET’, ‘Stand by me’ and big friendship adventure type films.
 We wanted to stage a new one looking through the lens of this technological theme – really looking at big friendship and adventure themes and make it a nice cinematic chunky movie